ajitagupta/book-library-crud-api/README.md

 Since Feign uses standard Java interfaces, it's also easy to mock them during unit tests.

 ## 4. RestTemplate Consumer

+The RestTemplate doesn't add new functionality either.
+It also simply consumer our CRUD API using the class `RestTemplate`.

 Spring RestTemplate class is part of Spring Web, introduced in Spring 3.
 RestTemplate class provides overloaded methods for different HTTP methods, such as GET, POST, PUT, DELETE etc.